perfsonar/docs/release_candidates/4.0rc2/_sources/manage_regular_tests.txt

 #.
 A drop-down list shows to choose the :ref:`test type<manage_reg_tests_types>`.
 Click on a selected test type you would like to add.

     .. image:: images/manage_regular_tests-tests-add-test-type.png
 #.
 A new window will appear prompting you for the parameters of the test.
 Each test contains a **Test name/description** field you are required to define.
 The **Test name/description** is a human-readable string and will only be used on this interface to identify the test.
-In order to access additional test paramteres click **+Advanced Parameters**.
+In order to access additional test parameters click **+Advanced Parameters**.
 The tables below describe remaining parameters including *Advanced Parameters*:

     .. _manage_reg_tests_add_params: